capport-wg/7710bis/README.md

    portal SHOULD redirect the client to the value associated with the "user-portal-url" API key.

    The URI SHOULD NOT contain an IP address literal.
-The URI parameter is not null terminated.

    Networks with no captive portals MAY explicitly indicate this condition by using this option with the IANA-assigned URI for this